 Social space is a logical architecture, which is an integration of the social attributes and social intra-/inter-relationships owned by the human beings and other physical objects or cyber entities.
 In the Cybermatics, the social space can be formally described in the semantic representations to address the issues such as ownership control management, affiliation relationship modeling, trustworthiness evaluation, and human behavior formalization.
 The human learning principles (e.g., cognitive psychology, and decision neuroscience) and social rules can be introduced in the human-thing coexistence, and the social space considers both human society and thing society, which include the offline and online modes.
 Note that the "thing" in the "thing society" refers to a narrow sense including a device, an equipment, and a physical object.
-The offline mode is the society in the real world, and the online mode is based on the social network platforms.
+The offline mode is the social network platforms.
 Fig. 3 shows the ontology-semantic web based online human society and thing society.